fleetdm/fleet/handbook/engineering/tuf.md

 ## Read and write to TUF repo on Cloudflare R2

 Fleet hosts our TUF repo in Cloudflare R2 buckets for production and staging, updates.fleetdm.com and updates-staging.fleetdm.com.
-Read and write operations aare performed used the [AWS CLI](https://developers.cloudflare.com/r2/examples/aws/aws-cli/) tool configured to communicate with R2.
+Read and write operations are performed used the [AWS CLI](https://developers.cloudflare.com/r2/examples/aws/aws-cli/) tool configured to communicate with R2.

 Once configured, use the [Fleet TUF repo release script](https://github.com/fleetdm/fleet/tree/main/tools/tuf) to add new file targets.